IU-PR/Capstone_project/content/docs/Groups/Mushroomity/Week 3.md

 # Week 3 #

-This week we started creating design and .
-We created the first UI-design of main pages, parsed a site for getting photos of mushrooms and started to create a back-end system of the app.
+This week, we initiated the creation of all components required for the project.
+We developed the initial UI design for the primary pages, crafted parsing scripts to automatically generate datasets, and established the back-end systems for the application.
+However, we encountered some issues along the way.

 ## Developing the first prototype, creating the priority list ##

-Due to we only started to make something this week, we don't have a nice that users can try to use.
-Fortunately, we created a small front-end system containing some main functions of the projects.
+As we only began working on the project this week, we have yet to produce a functional prototype for users to test.
+Nonetheless, we developed a basic frontend system that incorporates the primary functions of the project.

 - Technical Infrastructure: To be prepared, we only need from everyone to know how to work with their tech stack and some GPUs for training our model:
   - The first 2 weeks our main developers (Gleb and Elmir) reminded Flutter, and for today they are ready to create everything our app needs to.
-They've already started creating app, all details are lower.
+They've already created a starter part of the app, but we decided to remove it after contacting the professor.
-  - Right now we don't need GPUs for training our model because we don't have the model:) But own GPUs are prepared and just waiting.
+  - Right now we don't need GPUs for training our model because we don't have the model:) But our own GPUs are prepared and just waiting.
   - In total, our team has already created all stuff for working together (organization, repositories and projects for them).
-- Backend Development: Later
+Also, we conducted with the professor, who knows a lot about mushrooms, and now we understand, how to prepare the model and create an application.
+- Backend Development: Right now we don't have any backend due to we started in a wrong way.
+There will be explanation about it later.
-- Frontend Development:
+- Frontend Development (UI):
+  We have created the first version of the main pages in the app.
+Next week we will change a bit the design, but now you may see this picture:
   - When you open the app, you firstly have to log in or sign
     in: